sgtsquiggs/clean-swift-templates/README.md

 # Changelog

-This modification aims to create work-ready templates and snippets to achieve the maximum efficiency for people who are already familiar with them.
-Furthermore we added some extra features in order to attempt to solve some issues.
+The HELM modification aims to create work-ready templates and snippets to achieve the maximum efficiency for people who are already familiar with them.
+Furthermore HELM added extra features in order to attempt to solve some issues.

+I have taken the HELM-modified templates and reformatted them to match the [Tailor](https://github.com/sleekbyte/tailor) formatting guidelines, for those of us using Tailor to enforce standarized code formatting.

 Here is a list of what is modified:
-* Indent is changed to a standarized 4-spaces indent
 * Braces follow the OTBS (https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS)
 * Deleted all example functions (doSomething, presentSomething, etc.) aswell as example models
 * Deleted worker auto-creation from Scene template
+* Singleton using the simpler `static let sharedInstance = ClassName()` format

 Added features:
-* Awesome snippet to create usecases
+* Awesome snippet to create usecases (HELM)
-* New data-passing method
+* New data-passing method (HELM)
+* Store template (HELM)

 ## Snippet
 ![alt text](http://helm.cat/assets/github-images/usecase-snippet.gif "Use Case Snippet")

+(note: actual snippet uses two spaces not four)

 ## New data-passing method
 Previously to pass data we need to do something like this in the source Router: